 From our matrixed product teams to our Slides Carnival each year, everything we do at Seesaw is cross-functional.

 We love mixing things up and making sure we’re hearing ideas and feedback from everyone at the company.
-Our product teams are organized cross-functionally (1 product manager, 1 product designer, and a handful of engineers), which then rotate every quarter or two.
+Our product teams are organized cross-functionally (1 product manager, 1 product designer, and a handful of engineers).
 This ensures that every component from ideation to execution is taken into consideration and also gives people the chance to explore different interests, apply their skill sets to different product areas, and work with different people.

 Finally, at the end of every year, we do a Slides Carnival where everyone at the company creates one slide with an idea or improvement for the company.
 They can be small fixes or moonshots, something you can do, or a project completely outside of your department.
 We then have a Carnival where you have 60 seconds to pitch your idea to the company.
 It’s a tradition of ours that is incredibly fun, but also powerfully creative.
 Many ideas have come to fruition as a result of Slides Carnival like our Creative Corner (we’ll explain below, so keep reading!).